AMTC Dresden

 7. Processor

-Processor means a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.
+Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 8. Recipient